lorainecastro/bmi-calculator/README.md

 # BMI Calculator

 A modern, responsive BMI Calculator built with pure HTML, CSS, and JavaScript.
-Calculates your Body Mass Index in real time as you type, instantly displaying your BMI value and health classification based on official WHO standards.
+Calculates your Body Mass Index in real time as you type, instantly displaying your BMI value and health classification.

 [**Try the Live Demo**](https://lorainecastro.github.io/bmi-calculator/)